3 Jharkhand Congress MLAs held in West Bengal with huge amount of cash | Politics

 Ansari is the MLA of Jamtara, while Kachchap is the legislator of Khijri in Ranchi district, and Kongari is the MLA of Kolebira in Simdega district.

-Congress's Jharkhand spokesperson Rajiv Ranjan Prasad said the party will comment only after getting the details of the incident.

-Jharkhand's ruling JMM spokesperson Supriyo Bhattacharya told PTI, ''The party will be able to talk about its stand on the issue tomorrow.''
-The opposition BJP's Jharkhand president Deepak Prakash told PTI that Congress MLAs should explain where did they get such a huge amount of cash.
+BJP's Jharkhand president Deepak Prakash told PTI the Congress MLAs should explain where did they get such a huge amount of cash.

-Meanwhile, the ruling Trinamool Congress of West Bengal claimed the recovery of cash was made amid murmurs of horse-trading and the possible toppling of the JMM-led Jharkhand government.
+Echoing the Congress, the ruling Trinamool Congress of West Bengal claimed the recovery of cash was made amid murmurs of horse trading and the possible toppling of the Jharkhand government.

 ''Amidst murmurs of horse-trading and the possible toppling of the Jharkhand Govt.
 3 @INCJharkhand were found carrying huge sums of cash to Bengal.
 What is the source of this money?
 Will any Central Agency take suo moto cognizance?
 Or do the rules apply to a select few? (sic)'' the TMC tweeted.